seanwo/how-to/ubuntu-mediabox/setup.md

 sudo chmod u+rwx,g+rwxs,o+rx TorrentTemp sudo chmod u+rwx,g+rwxs,o+rx Videos
 ```
-We want all these directories and file to be part of the media group regardless of who puts files in them for playback and backup purposes:
+We want all these directories and files to be part of the media group regardless of who puts files in them for playback and backup purposes:
 ```console
 sudo setfacl -Rdm g:media:rwx Movies sudo setfacl -Rdm g:media:rwx Music